Opetushallitus/ci-tools/README.md

 This repository contains helper scripts that are downloaded and executed during the builds.
 Used to unify the build process of dozens of services.

+- **.github** Files that should do everything.
+One for building and pushing the image to ECR and one for deploying a specified or latest version to environment
 - **build:** Scripts and Dockerfiles for producing a container image.
 Several variants for different use cases.
 - **common:** Scripts common for all builds, for logging in to ECR, install AWS tools etc.
 - **run:** Scripts that are copied inside the container image, the ones that are invoked when the container is run.